THCworkshopCN/THC-Industry/readme.md

 THC Inventors do not have any salary or anything else,we just want to make it,so we make it.
 Please send an e-mail to 2356747603@qq.com to help us.We accept nearly everyone who wanna help us.

-We will work in dev branch.After we add enough things to THC,we will update the master branch and upload zip file in releases.:)
+We will work in dev branch.After we add enough things to THC,we will update the master branch and upload zip file in releases. :)

 THC Industry,a industrial company of hope at the end of the world.